kargun/BirdNET-Pi/README.md

 </p>

 ## About this fork:

+Experimental features which I find useful for my setup and environment.

+- Nocturnal species list [#2](../../pull/2) - a detection of a species in the nocturnal list will only be saved if it is currently night.

+## About Nachtzuster's fork:
 I've been building on [mcguirepr89's](https://github.com/mcguirepr89/BirdNET-Pi) most excellent work to further update and improve BirdNET-Pi.
 Maybe someone will find it useful.

 Changes include: